material-admin/doc-material-components/dev-article-styleguide.md

 	</details>

-- [ ]  Your document includes all the component variants listed in the guidelines.<br>
+- [ ]  Your document includes all the component types listed in the guidelines.<br>
-	You must include all variants, including those not supported by the platform.
-Any variants not supported by the platform should be mentioned as 'unsupported'.
+	You must include all types, including those not supported by the platform.
+Any types not supported by the platform should be mentioned as 'unsupported'.

 	<details>
 		<summary>Example</summary>

-	The [buttons component](https://material.io/components/buttons) has 4 variants: <br>
+	The [buttons component](https://material.io/components/buttons) has 4 types: <br>
 	<ul>
 		<li>Text button</li>
 		<li>Outlined button</li>